-With football season just around the corner, many young athletes are suiting up for game day.
+With football season just around the corner, many young athletes and youth football players are suiting up for game day.

 Concussions, in particular, are a major concern for athletes, coaches, and organizations with 5 out of every 100 young players suffering from this type of head injury.

 So, what can you do to promote safe play and help protect players from a serious injury on the field?